 Elevating human consciousness and inspiring connection through movement.

-Merging Modern Physics & Eastern Mysticism to create visceral and immersive productions, HUMANHOOD aims to share extraordinary experiences that transform and connect us all.
+Merging Modern Physics & Ancient Mysticism to create visceral and immersive productions, HUMANHOOD aims to share extraordinary experiences that transform and connect us all.

 Founded in 2016 by Catalan and Birmingham-born artists Julia Robert and Rudi Cole, HUMANHOOD’s following has since rapidly grown in the UK and international dance scene.